 - Effort: If you are respectful, follow rules, ask questions and attempt to be creative and complete your projects, you will do well.

 - Morning Announcements/Community Service: Students will be expected to assist once with the morning announcements recording or film a sporting or school event.
-The morning announcements are filmed on Thursdays after school.
+The morning announcements are filmed on Thursdays at 7:45 AM.
 If the student is in 11th or 12th grade, they can volunteer to be anchors or do the weather report for the announcements.
 If they are 9th or 10th graders, the student can assist behind the scenes.

 Equipment use: Any equipment used in class should be used with care and computer directions MUST be followed.
 This includes not changing the desktop or items on the desktop, not touching or deleting other students’ projects.
 Computers are for editing and not games or YouTube videos that are unrelated to the class.
 Students should follow the school’s acceptable use policy.
 Not following these directions or misusing the equipment will prevent future use and may result in removal from the class.

 The syllabus page shows a table-oriented view of the course schedule, and the basics of course grading.
 You can add any other comments, notes, or thoughts you have about the course structure, course policies or anything else.

 To add some comments, click the "Edit" link at the top.